Field Trip: Butterfly Rainforest at the Florida Museum of Natural History

 Although the weather is getting chilly in Richmond, VA, I want to highlight a recent trip to a warmer place.
 A couple of months ago, I was down in Florida to watch the UF vs. South Carolina game (Go Gators!).
 While I was there, I visited the Butterfly Rainforest at the Florida Museum of Natural History.
 I had heard about the exhibition because their director, Jaret Daniels, came to visit this summer as a consultant for our 6-month-long Butterflies LIVE! exhibition at Lewis Ginter Botanical Garden.
 Since I was traveling to Gainesville anyway, I couldn’t help but take the time to see the Butterfly Rainforest in person and get some ideas for our butterfly show next summer.

 The butterfly rainforest is a 6,400-square-foot screened exhibit.
 Since it is exposed to typical Florida weather conditions it exhibits a more natural environment for the butterflies and sub tropical plants.
-They typically have over 1,000 butterflies on display and up to 60-80 butterfly and moth species at one time.
+They typically have hundreds of butterflies on display and up to 60-80 butterfly and moth species at one time.
 They also have a collection of small birds.
 They had great signage that explained things about butterfly lifecycles, habitat, and identification.
 There were also docents present at all times to answer guest questions.